littleroot/blog/_pages/translate bind to do.md

   traceM (show x) -- from Debug.Trace
 ```

-Also try the code with other monads such as Maybe.
+Also try the code with other monads such as `Maybe`.

 ```hs
 nextConfigs :: Board -> Maybe Board